 No signs are present that Sanders or Ocasio-Cortez (a former entrepreneur) fit the mold of politburos in either Beijing or Hanoi.
 Senator Sanders’ recent Presidential Campaign platform for 2020 clearly states that free trade is “good”.
 Given trade’s inevitable usage of markets, financial institutions, and private sectors, there is no tangible possibility that Bernie Sanders is a capital-s “Socialist”.
 Sanders also released a campaign platform plan where if elected, 2 percent of corporate equities and stocks would be transferred over to company workers and non-executive employees, also allowing them to be part of corporate boards and be considered shareholders.
 Given how little income would be lost from those who already own large quantities of shares in these companies, this plan still preserves the wealth and power of those at the top of multinational firms.
 While this does shift some ownership and wealth back to workers, its acceptance of publicly-tradable stocks is a far cry from the socialist doctrine of government owning and controlling the means of production.
 Having workers from the rank-and-file in corporate boardrooms makes capitalism look more fair and efficient due to seasoned insight into business strategy, an idea simultaneously touted by Senator Elizabeth Warren for her Presidential Campaign.

-If Sanders and Ocasio-Cortez do not fit the traditional socialist mold and Trump is truly mistaken, then former President Barack Obama, an avid free- trade enthusiast who pushed the TPP and made much of the NAFTA adjustments that Trump ultimately kept under his administration, while making appointments to the US Treasury and the White House from the banks (Goldman Sachs, Citi), is not a socialist.
+If Sanders and Ocasio-Cortez do not fit the traditional socialist mold and Trump is truly mistaken, then former President Barack Obama, an avid free- trade enthusiast who pushed the TPP and made much of the NAFTA adjustments that Trump ultimately kept under his administration, is not a socialist.
+Further evidence reveals Obama also made appointments to the US Treasury and the White House from the big banks (Goldman Sachs, Citi).

 Senator Bernie Sanders’ political leanings are deemed to be “centre-right” in some European nations.
 France and Germany’s divisions with the Trump Administration could not be more self-evident.
 Those nations, along with Sweden, Belgium, Britain, Switzerland, Netherlands, and Austria insure 99% or more of its population for healthcare, and only 10% of the Swedish population is on private health insurance.
 The United States meanwhile insures slightly less than 92% of residents.
 Trump’s hatred of “socialized or socialist medicine” and center-left egalitarian views of government make him and the Republican Party lone wolves among leaders in the free and developed world.